Swiftcrafters/Swiftcrafters.github.io/README.md

 Hello!
 We're working hard on a couple of projects—including a new iOS game and our new website—but they're not quite ready to share.

 We can't wait to show you our new game.
-We've loved creating and playtesting it so far, and we hope you'll like it too!
+We've loved coding and playtesting it so far, and we hope you'll like it too!
 But before it's finished, we still need to cross off a few items from the checklist.

 When the game is ready, we'll update this page and share all the details, along with an App Store link and a FAQ on how to play.